Dynamics of neural fields with exponential temporal kernel: Introduction

-Neural fields have seen significant progress in both theoretical and numerical studies over the recent years \cite{alswaihli2018kernel, abbassian2012neural,bressloff2011spatiotemporal,haken2007brain,karbowski2000multispikes,morelli2004associative,prager2003stochastic,spiridon2001effect}.
+Neural fields have seen significant progress in both theoretical and numerical studies over the recent years \citep{alswaihli2018kernel, abbassian2012neural,bressloff2011spatiotemporal,haken2007brain,karbowski2000multispikes,morelli2004associative,prager2003stochastic,spiridon2001effect}.
 An important fact in neural field modeling is the consideration of axonal conduction delays arising from the finite speed of signals traveling along the axonal distance.
-Some recent and significant contributions to neural fields modeling with transmission delays are presented in \cite{atay2004stability, atay2006neural,hutt2005analysis,hutt2006effects}.
-In \cite{atay2004stability}, a stability analysis is given for neural field equations in the presence of finite propagation speed and for a general class of connectivity kernels, and sufficient conditions for the stability of equilibrium solutions are given.
-It is shown that the non-stationary bifurcations of equilibria depend on the propagation delays and the connectivity kernel, whereas the stationary bifurcations depend only on the connectivity kernel.
-In \cite{hutt2005analysis}, the stability of neural fields with a general connectivity kernel and space dependent transmission delays is analyzed.
+Some recent and significant contributions to neural field modeling with transmission delays are presented in \citep{atay2004stability, atay2006neural,hutt2005analysis,hutt2006effects,veltz2011stability,spek2022dynamics,van2013local}.
+In \citep{atay2004stability}, a stability analysis is given for neural field equations in the presence of finite propagation speed and for a general class of connectivity kernels, and sufficient conditions for the stability of equilibrium solutions are given.
+It is shown that the non-stationary bifurcations of equilibria depend on the propagation delays and the connectivity kernel, whereas the stationary bifurcations rely only on the connectivity kernel.
+In \citep{hutt2005analysis}, the stability of neural fields with a general connectivity kernel and space-dependent transmission delays is analyzed.
 It is found that Turing instability occurs with local inhibition and lateral excitation, while wave instability occurs with local excitation and lateral inhibition.
-The standard field model of neural populations with propagation speed distribution of signal transmission speeds is considered in \cite{hutt2006effects}, where the effect of distributed speeds on the dynamical behavior is investigated.
+The standard neural field model with propagation speed distribution of signal transmission speeds is considered in \citep{hutt2006effects}, where the effect of distributed speeds on the dynamical behavior is investigated.
 It is shown that the variance of the speed distribution affects the frequency of bifurcating periodic solutions and the phase speed of traveling waves.
-It is also shown that the axonal speed distributions lead to the increases of the traveling front speed.
-The results in \cite{hutt2006effects} were extended in \cite{atay2006neural}, where long-range feedback delays are considered in the standard neural field model.
-There, it is shown that in a reduced model delayed excitatory feedback generally facilitates stationary bifurcations and Turing patterns, while suppressing the bifurcation of periodic solutions and traveling waves.
-In case of oscillatory bifurcations, the variance of the distributed propagation and feedback delays affects the frequency of periodic solutions and the phase speed of traveling waves.
+It is also shown that the axonal speed distributions increase the traveling front speed.
+The results in \citep{hutt2006effects} were extended in \citep{atay2006neural}, where long-range feedback delays are considered in the standard neural field model.
+There, it is shown that in a reduced model, delayed excitatory feedback generally facilitates stationary bifurcations and Turing patterns while suppressing the bifurcation of periodic solutions and traveling waves.
+In the case of oscillatory bifurcations, the variance of the distributed propagation and feedback delays affect the frequency of periodic solutions and their traveling speed \citep{muller2018cortical,watt2009traveling}.